I apparently have an entrepreneurial heart because I started wondering how to make money about the time I, I don't know, started talking.

 So while I had to slave over steaming hot trays of food for other people - I also got to watch pro-football for free.
 I only did it once, but it was pretty fun.
 And it was ironic to have people dismiss you as "just the server" but be getting paid, then get up, put on my Big Girl Suit and walk right into the White House complex -- and work for free.

 And even after the White House hired me full-time, you never seem to have enough money in this town.
 So I've supplemented my income through the years with everything from part-time work at Golds Gym to getting paid to sing harmony in a cover band, to selling merchandise on a music tour, living in a bus with a bluegrass band (as I mentioned here).

-Right now I just have the one career, and school.
-But maybe it's time to find a new random weekend gig.
-Muscle car mechanic, perhaps? :)
+Right now I just have the two careers (government consulting and the U.S. Navy Reserve) but maybe it's time to find a new random gig again.
+Anyone need a weekend travel writer?....